 Economics Economics 3 4.5

 When do applicants need to complete all course prerequisites prior to enrollment (e.g. date or term)?
-All outstanding required course prerequisites must be completed prior to the fall start date.
+All outstanding required course prerequisites must be completed with a grade of C or better prior to the end of August.

 Can applicants use online classes to fulfill the institution's course prerequisites?